 Related Maine Learning Results E. History E1.Historical Knowledge, Concepts, Themes, and Patterns Students understand major eras, major enduring themes, and historic influences in United States and world history, including the roots of democratic philosophy, ideals, and institutions in the world. a.
 Explain that history includes the study of the past based on the examination of a variety of primary and secondary sources and how history can help one better understand and make informed decisions about the present and future. b.
 Analyze and critique major historical eras, major enduring themes, turning points, events, consequences, and people in the history of the United States and world and the implications for the present and future. c.
 Trace and critique the roots and evolution of democratic ideals and constitutional principles in the history of the United States and the world using historical sources. d.
 Analyze and critique varying interpretations of historic people, issues, or events, and explain now evidence is used to support different interpretations.
 E2.Individual, Cultural, International, and Global Connections in History Students understand historical aspects of unity and diversity in the United States and the world, including Native American communities. a.
-Identify and critique issues characterized by unity and diversity in the history of the United States and other nations, and describe their effects. diversity in the history of the United States and other Sample Lessons And Recognize and list factors that contribute to an idea becoming popular and in the spreading of an idea Vocabulary game (i.e., Jeopardy) Discussion of philosophical issues, and how divisions in the Church Activities were created over time and their impact
+Identify and critique issues characterized by unity and diversity in the history of the United States and other nations, and describe their effects. b.
+Identify and analyze major turning points and events in the history of Native Americans and various historical and recent immigrant groups in the United States, and other cultures in the world.
+Recognize and list factors that contribute to an idea becoming Sample popular and in the spreading of an idea Lessons Vocabulary game (i.e., Jeopardy) And Discussion of philosophical issues, and how divisions in the Church Activities were created over time and their impact